acrucetta/excalidraw/NOTES.md

   - He will then be able to add his updates to the canvas
 - [] Select color and width as some toolbar
 - [] Clear canvas command

+## Implementation

+- We have an HTML screen where you can select the drawing room with a code
+- Then, once you select it, you will be placed there, anyone that puts the same code will be with you